2626245/statistical-arbitrage/README.md

 1. Go to the frontend folder:

-   cd dashboard
+   cd statistical-arbitrage-trading

-2. Install dependencies:

-   npm install

-3. Start the development server:
+2. Start the development server:

    npm run dev